lhindman/cs121-lab08-2/README.md

 5. Commit the changes to your local repository with a message stating that Activity 1 is completed.
 6. Push the changes from your local repository to the github classroom repository.

+## Coding Journal (Optional)
+Keep a journal of your activities as you work on this lab.
+Many of the best engineers that I have worked with professionally have kept some sort of engineering journal.
+I personally packed notebooks around with me for nearly 8 years before I began keeping my notes electronically.

+Your journal can track ideas, bugs, cool links, code snippets, shell commands, rants, or simply a reflection on what worked well or not-so-well with this lab activity.
+I will not be grading the content of your journal, but I will expect at least two timestamped journal entries of at least a 75 to 150 words each added to the provided Journal.md file.
+The purpose of this component is to help develop the habit of taking notes and creating documentation while you code.
+The more detail you provide the better as that will help you if you ever need to refer back to this project in the future.

+## Markdown Resources
+Markdown is a notation that is used to format text documents.
+It is widely used in Software Development shops around the world, which is why we're asking you to use it in your lab documentation.

+Github provides a guide for getting started:  [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)